danygiguere/micro-services-example/README.md

-# Microservices example with Eureka Service, an Api Gateway, a user micro-service and a post micro-service (using Spring Boot with Kotlin Coroutines, r2dbc and JWT)
+# Microservices example with Eureka Service, an Api Gateway and micro services (using Spring Boot with Kotlin Coroutines, r2dbc and JWT)

 ### About

-- This is just a demo project to demonstrate how to build microservices with Eureka Service, an Api Gateway, a user micro-service and a post micro-service (using Spring Boot with Kotlin Coroutines, r2dbc and JWT).
+- This is just a demo project to demonstrate how to build microservices with Eureka Service, an Api Gateway and micro services (using Spring Boot with Kotlin Coroutines, r2dbc and JWT).

 ##### Eureka Server
 - https://cloud.spring.io/spring-cloud-netflix/reference/html/